dusk-network/plonk/docs/notes-snark.md

 \\({\mathbf B}(z)\\) -
 \\({\mathbf C}(z)\\)

-Then the prover completes the
-divisibility check between \\({\mathbf P}(z)\\) and \\({\mathbf Z\_z}\\).
+Then, the prover completes the divisibility check between \\({\mathbf P}(z)\\) and \\({\mathbf Z\_z}\\).
 This way, the verifier can be sure that the